kan713/Windows-7-Renewed-Project/README.md

 * Internet Explorer 11 for Final version
 * Net Framework 4.8 Patch

-Redistribution is prohibited in principle.
+Redistribution of these materials to third parties, whether related or not, is strictly prohibited.